L'Arroseur Arrosé: Cast

+Screening History

+The first screening of L'Arroseur arrosé took place on June 10, 1895, when Louis and Auguste Lumière presented a selection of their films in a larger setting for the first time during a congress of the French Photographers' Association in Lyon, which lasted several days.
+In the following months, further private screenings of the Lumière films were held for members of photographic and scientific societies, including the first in Belgium in November 1895.
+L'Arroseur arrosé, then still announced under the title Le Jardinier (The Gardener), was one of the films presented at almost all screenings.
+Reports of these events in the trade journals aroused great interest in the Cinématographe.

 Poster

 The poster for L'Arroseur arrosé has the distinction of being the first poster designed to promote an individual film.
 Although posters had been used to advertise cinematic projection shows since 1890, early posters were typically devoted to describing the quality of the recordings and touting the technological novelty of these shows.
 The poster for L'Arroseur, illustrated by Marcellin Auzolle, depicts an audience (in the foreground) laughing as the film (in the background) is projected against a screen.
 It depicts the moment the gardener is splashed in the face, and is thus also the first film poster to depict an actual scene from a film.

 Copies and imitations

 As copyright law was neither enforced nor yet well-defined for the emerging art of cinema, it was common both for competing filmmakers to reshoot a popular film short and for distributors to duplicate a film print to show as their own.
 Through these practices, L'Arroseur Arrosé was copied several times and released under a number of different titles in both France and the United States, including at least one remake by the Lumières themselves.
 Little is known about most of these copies, although one remake was filmed by Georges Méliès, titled L'Arroseur, in 1896.
 In Britain, The Biter Bit was released in 1899.
 French New Wave director François Truffaut later included an homage to the gag in his 1958 film, Les Mistons.
+Fragments of the film are included in a Soviet comedy western "A Man from the Boulevard des Capucines".